 • When and where are the shelter consultations for the Advanced Course held?
 The schedule and location of each consultation varies according to the needs and location of the shelters.
 Our shelter consultations have spanned from Hawaii to Puerto Rico.
 Mentees accepted to participate in the Advanced Course will be notified several months in advance when consultations are available to join.

 • How much time should I plan for the Foundational self-study course?
-The two modules in the online self-study course can be completed in 2.5 hours.
+The two modules in the online, self-study course can be completed in 2.5 hours.
 The online Fear Free Shelter Program can be completed in approximately 10 hours.
 In addition, there are approximately 200 pages of assigned reading to complete.
-It is possible to complete all of the course requirements in about 15 hours.
-This course is 100 percent self-paced, and the work can be done at any time, from any device.
+It is possible to complete all the course requirements in about 15 hours.
+This course is 100-percent self-paced, and the work can be done at any time, from any device.
 You do not have to be in class at specific times.

 • Are CEUs available?
-In jurisdictions that recognize RACE approval, the online self-study course has been approved for 2.5 hours of continuing education credit, and the Fear Free Shelter Program has been approved for 5 hours.
-This class has been pre-approved for 2.5 Certified Animal Welfare Administrator continuing education credits by The Association for Animal Welfare Advancement.
+In jurisdictions that recognize RACE approval, the online, self-study course has been approved for 2.5 hours of Continuing Education (CE) credit, and the Fear Free Shelter Program has been approved for 5 hours.
+This class has been pre-approved for 2.5 Certified Animal Welfare Administrator Continuing Education credits by The Association for Animal Welfare Advancement.
 Veterinarians attending the advanced course are eligible for 6 contact hours for each day of onsite consultation for Veterinary Continuing Education Credit through the University of Florida.
 Veterinarians participating from other states should contact their licensing board for guidance.

-A collaboration of UC Davis Koret Shelter Medicine Program, Maddie’s® Shelter Medicine Program at UF, Open Door Veterinary Collective, and Team Shelter USA.
+A collaboration of UC Davis Koret Shelter Medicine Program, Shelter Medicine Program at UF, Open Door Veterinary Collective, Team Shelter USA, be.
+Spay-Neuter Consulting, National Kitten College, and M&M Veterinary and Shelter Strategies.

-Maddie’s® Million Pet Challenge is creating transformative “communities of practice” that deliver access to care through humane, community-centric programming—inside and outside of the shelter—to achieve the right outcome for every pet.
-Our consultative mentoring services are holistic, deep and practical, and delivered by the proven team who brought you the Million Cat Challenge, in expanded partnership with Open Door Veterinary Collective.
+Maddie’s® Million Pet Challenge s creating transformative “communities of practice” that deliver access to care through humane, community-centric programming—inside and outside of the shelter—to achieve the right outcome for every pet.
+Our consultative mentoring services are holistic, deep and practical, and delivered by the proven team who brought you the Million Cat Challenge, in expanded partnership with Open Door Veterinary Collective, be.
+Spay-Neuter Consulting, National Kitten College, and M&M Veterinary and Shelter Strategies.
 This program is made available at no cost to participants, #ThanksToMaddie